swcarpentry/board/subcommittees/mentoring/procedure-debriefing-session.md

 -   each month has at least one debriefing session,

--   instructors are notify with at least one week in advance and
+-   instructors are notified with at least one week in advance and

 -   the session has a facilitator to conduct the discussion.